eclipse/mraa/docs/phyboard-wega.md

 phyBOARD-Wega    {#phyboard-wega}
 =============

-The phyBOARD-Wega for phyCORA-AM335x is a low-cost, feature-rich software development platform supporting the Texas Instruments AM335x microcontroller.
+The phyBOARD-Wega for phyCORE-AM335x is a low-cost, feature-rich software development platform supporting the Texas Instruments AM335x microcontroller.

 Moreover, due to the numerous standard interfaces the phyBOARD-Wega AM335x can serve as bedrock for your application.
-At the core of the phyBOARD-Wega is the PCL-051/phyCORE-AM335x System on Module (SOM) in a direct solder form factor, containing the prozessor, DRAM, NAND Flash, power regulation, supervision, transceivers, and other core functions required to support the AM335x processor.
+At the core of the phyBOARD-Wega is the PCL-051/phyCORE-AM335x System on Module (SOM) in a direct solder form factor, containing the processor, DRAM, NAND Flash, power regulation, supervision, transceivers, and other core functions required to support the AM335x processor.
 Surrounding the SOM is the PBA-CD-02/phyBOARD-Wega carrier board, adding power input, buttons, connectors, signal breakout, and Ethernet